AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/wf-notifications.md

 ---
 content-type: overview;reference
 navigation-topic: notifications
-title: Adobe Workfront notifications
+title: Notifications overview
 description: Adobe Workfront sends email notifications, in-app notifications, and notifications on your mobile device.
 author: Lisa
 feature: Get Started with Workfront
 exl-id: 118677e9-a13f-47e6-96a3-6f5e93b005e9
 ---
-# [!DNL Adobe Workfront] notifications
+# Notifications overview

 [!DNL Adobe Workfront] sends email notifications, in-app notifications, and notifications on your mobile device.

 ## Email notifications

-[!DNL Workfront] sends out a number of email notifications to alert users about activity in Workfront and provide useful information and links.
+[!DNL Workfront] sends email notifications to alert users about activity in Workfront, and provide useful information and links.

 To change the preferences for your email notifications, see [Modify your own email notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).